codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

 var dogs = new Grid(2, 3);
 ```

-Since we haven't added anything to this grid yet,
+Since we haven't added anything to this grid yet, all the elements are still undefined.

 #### Using Grids

+##### Setting elements in a grid

 ##### Accessing elements in a grid